BrokenDraft/Oh-my-zsh_deb_Full-install/README.md

 # Oh-my-zsh_deb_Full-install

-This script simplu helps me to install oh-my-zsh in one go on new linux installs.
+This script simply helps me to install oh-my-zsh in one go on new linux installs.